You can walk from Clapham (LA2 8EQ) to the cave entrance in about 1hr 30 along a well marked but rough path.

 The Weather - Will the winch be operating?

-What to Wear - Hopefully it will be a great day for your visit however Gaping Gill is located on the open moor where the weather on the surface can be very different to that in Clapham village.
+What to Wear - Hopefully it will be a great day for your visit, but Gaping Gill is located on an open moor where the weather can be very different from that in Clapham village.
 We recommend you wear / bring warm, waterproof clothing and boots/strong shoes.

 The ride on the winch takes about a minute each way and is often accompanied by a slight spray from the nearby waterfall.
 During busy periods you will queue to ascend in the chair, so you’ll need that warm clothing.